- Wood gluing questions

 Why biscuit joiners are time efficient and strong with glue?

-They save time because there are no exact measurements for the holes and joints.
-AS the tool works as a gauge at the same time to set the depth.
+Biscuit joiners save time because there is no need to measure the holes and joints.
+As the tool works as a gauge at the same time to set the depth.

 The cuts are simple to make.
-Therefore, many of them can be made in a short period of time.
+Therefore, many biscuit joints can be made in a short period of time.

 Gluing tips and tricks